The Employer Project

 Assistance with basic HR tasks to include: job descriptions, salary research, job openings, performance evaluations, referrals to HR professional consultants, Employee pre-screening, and sector-based training

 Bi-weekly emails of “perfect match” candidates

-4PM Zoom IN – an online, informal gathering of for-profit and nonprofit staff, using our proven system for networking
+Coming Soon...
+"The 4PM Zoom In" – an online, informal gathering of for-profit and nonprofit staff, using our proven system for networking

 Entering the Nonprofit World

-A workshop on the strengths needed to work in the nonprofit sector, and learning an innovative process of scientifically proven visualization techniques on finding and retaining gainful employment.
+A workshop on the strengths needed to work in the nonprofit sector.
 Job seekers will learn: The Nonprofit Basics, The Nonprofit Employee Mindset - Visualizing Mission-Based Dreams and Goals, Working Daily as a Nonprofit Employee, and The Importance of Networking & Relationship Building in the Nonprofit Sector.

 Job readiness skills help employees learn how to interact with supervisors and co-workers.
 Employers value employees who communicate effectively and are professional, no matter what technical skills a job may require.
 Every job requires good social skills/interpersonal skills.
 We help job seekers learn skills such as: effective communication, having a positive attitude, teamwork, active listening, conflict resolution, and professionalism.
 Currently, our specific training areas are: Financial literacy / money management, Sector-based skills, Understanding employer expectations for punctuality and performance, and "soft" skills necessary for employment such as, interviewing and resumes.

 Orientation Day - What to Expect